oracle/node-oracledb/doc/api.md

 The default value is *false*.

 This property was added in node-oracledb 5.2.
-The older, equivalent alias `_enableStats` can still be used, but it will be removed in a future version of node-oracledb.
+The obsolete property `_enableStats` can still be used, but it will be removed in a future version of node-oracledb.